Authentication Profiles and Resources

 Deleting an Authentication Resource

-The Authentication Resource Manager page allows you to delete one or more authentication resources from SL1.
+The Authentication Resource Manager page allows you to delete one or more authentication resources from Skylar One.
 To do so:

 1. Go to the Authentication Resource Manager page (System > Settings > Authentication > Resources).